 If your experience with 3D printing is with a Prusa or Ender, then putting a box around it may seem unnatural, but expensive printers (some with the same E3D hot ends as the Prusa) are enclosed and often run at high temperatures with the NEMA steppers right in the hottest part of the enclosure with no issues.
 High-end printers also aren't known for clogs when printing PLA.

-Our enclosures are designed to passively regulate temperature using a fan, with or without a filter.
+Our enclosures are designed to passively regulate temperature using a fan to expel VOCs and keep the interior the correct temperature.
 Using standard PLA temps of 215C hot end and a 50C bed, the interior temperature of the enclosure is no more than 33C after hours of printing.
 We've pushed the bed temps to 60C as well, and that only raises the temp to 34 or so.

 "But I put on an enclosure and the printer clogged"